PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 can be seen in the table.
 It was created with help of the R-package cranlogs. randomForest is clearly the most used package in R, probably because it was the first available already in April 2002.

- package              |  Number of downloads in the last month in RStudio
+ package              |  RStudio downloads in the last month
  -------------        |  -------------:
 1:   randomForest     | 28671
 2:       party        | 13512